nickjbrowning/cscs-docs/docs/software/sciapps/lammps.md

 numactl --cpunodebind=$NUMA_NODE --membind=$NUMA_NODE "$@"
 ```

-With the above scripts, you can launch a LAMMPS + kokkos calculation on 2 nodes, using 4 MPI-ranks per node and 4 GPUs per node with:
+With the above scripts, you can launch a LAMMPS+kokkos calculation on 2 nodes, using 4 MPI ranks per node and 4 GPUs per node with:

 ```bash
 sbatch run_lammps_kokkos.sh
 ```

-You may need to make the `wrapper.sh` script executeable via: `chmod +x wrapper.sh`.
+You may need to make the `wrapper.sh` script executable (`chmod +x wrapper.sh`).

 #### LAMMPS + kokkos input file

-Below is the input file used in the above script, defining a 3d Lennard-Jones melt.
+??? example "LAMMPS+kokkos input file, defining a 3d Lennard-Jones melt."

-??? example "LAMMPS+kokkos input file"
-    Below is the input file ...
     ```
     variable        x index 200
     variable        y index 200